 Carter Bakkum, Senior Data Analyst, Healthcare Insights

-Carter is a senior data analyst who works to turn complex, messy data into actionable intelligence.
 Carter studied economics and statistics at the University of Virginia before joining an economic consulting firm, where he supported expert testifying economic witnesses on behalf of fortune 500 healthcare companies.
 After the significant changes in the importance of data analytics during the pandemic, Carter joined the Trella team to dive deeper into the numbers to uncover the stories that drive our experience.